All Episodes

 Well, just checking.

-Because I am, I do talk about health, but I think that a good victory for Democrats on Tuesday.
+Make a good point because I am, I do talk about health, but I think that a good victory for Democrats on Tuesday should be rewarded with some fried chicken.

-That is the first lady of the United States, Muchelle Hussein O. In the first soundbite, demanding it dem the demanding that blacks vote Democrat no matter who, no matter what.
+In the first soundbite, demanding that blacks vote Democrat no matter who, no matter what.

-And then as a treat, if they do it, she will permit them this one time to celebrate eating fried chicken.
+And then, as a treat, if they do it, she will permit them this one time to celebrate eating fried chicken.

 Mrs. Barack Hussein Obama said this.

-Not a Tea Party candidate, not a Republican.
+Not a Tea Party candidate.

 Not a conservative.